PEOPLE DON’T TAKE TRIPS, TRIPS TAKE PEOPLE ~ JOHN STEINBECK

 Travel adventures are just that—adventures.
 Some are educational, some whimsical, some disappointing, some grueling and some exceptional.
 With travel there’s always this business with transportation—being shuttled to and from the place you really want to be.

-It wasn’t genius that made us decide to eat lunch at the airport.
-We were simply hungry.
-The food was enjoyable and we had time to relax before our flight.
-We also purchased bottled water and added a couple of snack bars.
+Fortunately we decided to eat lunch at the airport.
+The food was good and we had time to relax.
+Once again we purchased bottled water and added a couple of snack bars.
 The flight to Catania is long (close to 4 hours plus there’s a one hour time change).
-Our expectation was we’d be served dinner on the flight since our arrival in Sicily was scheduled for 10 pm.
+Our expectation was we’d have dinner on the flight since our arrival in Sicily was scheduled just before 10 pm.
+I had asked Connie if they served meals or snacks on Aer Lingus flights but she wasn’t sure as she’s only flown them from America to Ireland (and they serve food).
+She had not flown on any of their intercontinental flights.
+She also said she’d never had to check her own luggage on the transatlantic flights.

 A chilly wind was blowing with a drizzle as we braved the elements to walk across the tarmac to the steps of the plane—no covered walkway.
-The boarding process was long slow process as people dragged carryons up steps in wind and rain.
-After the aircraft door was secured, we waited on the tarmac.
-There were no announcements from the cockpit or the flight attendants.
-Ray and I buried our head in our books, but people around us were restless.
-Several needed to use the bathroom.
-That’s when we discovered we had two prison wardens posing as flight attendants.
+The long slow process of people dragging carryons up steps in wind and rain.
+When the door slammed shut on the plane, the discomfort continued.
+We waited on the tarmac, no announcements from the cockpit or the flight attendants.
+Ray and I buried our head in our books, but people around us began to get restless.
+They needed the bathroom.
+That’s when we discovered we had two prison wardens posing as crew members.
 People were turned away and herded back to their seats.
-One in particular pleaded with desperation, but he was ignored and finally shushed like a kindergarten child.
+When they pleaded with desperation, they were ignored or shushed like kindergarten kids.

 Forty-five minutes later, we finally took off.
 Passengers raced for the bathroom but were once again told to remain in their seats.
-One man was in tears begging the very large, non-smiling warden.
+One man was in tears, pleading with the very large, non-smiling warden.
 His agony was visible.
-But she ignored him.
+But no, she wouldn’t listen.

 It was easy to see a quarrel was brewing—which added to the already intense discomfort of three seats abreast crammed together on each side and every single seat full.
-To intensity the situation, the wardens pulled two carts into the aisle.
+Then the wardens pulled two carts into the aisle.
 Everything had a price—you couldn’t even get tap water for free.
-The two large wardens stomped up and down the aisle with carts, trapping the already miserable passengers in the small seats.
+These two large wardens stomped up and down the aisle with carts, trapping the already miserable passengers in the small seats.

-Ray and I had aisle seats across from each other as we’ve learned over the years you have a few more inches of space.
-We kept our heads submerged in our books, ate our snack bars, drank our water, and focused on warmer climes waiting for us in Sicily.
+Ray and I had aisle seats across from each other as we’ve learned over the years you have a few more inches of space with these seats.
+We kept our heads submerged in our books, ate our snack bars, drank our water and focused on warmer climes waiting for us in Sicily.

 This translates roughly into “fixed rate of twenty euros, true?”
 This Italian phrase was muttered under my breath over and over as our flight sloughed its way to Sicily.
-And it worked, the first taxi driver agreed to the 20 euros and deposited us at the Romano Palace Hotel on via Kennedy in a few minutes.
+And it worked, the first taxi driver agreed to the 20 euros and deposited us at the Romano Palace Hotel on via Kennedy in a few minutes for this small amount.
 The desk agent was welcoming and the bellhop whisked our luggage away.
-At 11:30 pm we were sitting on the terrace outside our room, a glass of magnificent Sicilian red wine and warm breezes wrapping around our exhausted bodies.
+At 11:30 pm we were sitting on the terrace outside our room, a glass of red Sicilian wine, warm breezes wrapping around our exhausted bodies.
+You can hear us sighing—

 The terrace with a view of the ocean